gowtham-ggg/JSPracticeDaily/FrontEndInterviewQues1.md

 ---

-# 15  What is a closer?
+# 15  What is a closuer?
 When you create a function inside another function, the inner function can access variables from the outer function.
 A closure allows the inner function to continue accessing those variables, even after the outer function has returned.